 - Crazy bus rides – We took bus trips all across the country and held our breath as we discovered that tourist bus drivers are daredevils!
 They drive incredibly fast over narrow winding roads.

-- Torrential rain – We were out shopping on a hot afternoon in San Jose and were suddenly caught in a torrential downpour.
+- Torrential rain – We were shopping on a hot afternoon in San Jose and suddenly caught in a torrential downpour.
 The water came down so hard and drenched us that we ran screaming back to our hostel and then burst out laughing.

-- Open markets – We explored open markets and tasted many new kinds of fruit that we had never heard of.
+- Open markets – We explored open markets and tasted many new kinds of fruit we had never heard of.
 Even ordinary fruit tasted extraordinary!

-- Living modestly – We gained new awareness as we saw the type of rural cheap housing that people live in.
+- Living modestly – We gained new awareness as we saw the type of cheap rural housing that people live in.
 We realized it is common for people to live there without cars and walk barefoot on the roads.

 - Volcano – We shopped for cheap handmade items and jewelry in Monteverde and went to Alajuela and saw the sometimes active Arenal Volcano.

-- La Fortuna and Baldi Hot Springs – We lounged and swam in dozens of natural pools, some of them with built in bars.
+- La Fortuna and Baldi Hot Springs – We lounged and swam in dozens of natural pools, some of them with built-in bars.